kmuehlemann/Accessing-DHT11-and-DHT22-sensors-from-Raspberry-PI-4B/README_FIRST.md

-I have struggled with Adafruit and their impressive BLINKA-softwarepackage, but could not get it to work.
+I have struggled with Adafruit and their impressive BLINKA-software package, but could not get it to work.
 Actually, I am not interested in all the bells and whistles, but just wanted to get my DHT11 sensor to work.
 And, most of all, I wanted to understand the basic evaluation program.
 In short, I was about to give up when I came across the link: